nikolaushuber/oforth/README.md

 # oForth

-OForth is a Forth interpreter written in OCaml.
+OForth is an interpreter for a small subset of the Forth language written in OCaml.

 # Installation